tkim207/spacerblast/README.md

 `sed -n '1~4s/^@/>/p;2~4p' fastqfile > fastafile`

 if you have a paired end reads separated as to fastas, just concatenate those files into a single fasta file.
+And if you have spacers in your headers they should be removed to make a blastdb.
+To do this just type:

+`sed 's/ /_/g' -i fastafile`

 Now you gotta make a blastdatabase.
 This may take a few minutes.

 `makeblastdb -in fastafile -dbtype nucl -parse_seqids`